 The Frantz Fanon Prize is awarded annually in recognition of up to three works in or of special interest to Caribbean thought.
 The nominations are made during the fall of each year, and the winners are chosen and announced by February of the succeeding year.
 The plaque of acknowledgment is given at a ceremony and book session at the annual conference of the Caribbean Philosophical Association.
 Only books published within 6 years of the nomination date can be considered for the award.
 Each winning author automatically becomes a member of the committee for the prize.

-The Caribbean Philosophical Association is pleased to announce the 2017 recipients of the Frantz Fanon Prize for life-time achievement and outstanding book in Caribbean thought.
-The awards will be conferred at the Caribbean Philosophical Association 14th Annual International Meeting, which will take place June 22 to 24, 2017, at BMCC, CUNY in New York City.
+The Caribbean Philosophical Association is pleased to announce the 2018 recipients of the Frantz Fanon Prize for life-time achievement and outstanding book in Caribbean thought.
+The awards will be conferred at the Caribbean Philosophical Association 15th Annual International Meeting, which this year will be in collaboration with the Senegalese Philosophical Society.
+The conference will take place June 19 to 22, 2018 at Cheikh Anta Diop University in Dakar, Senegal, under the theme Shifting the Geography of Reason: Ways of Knowing, Past and Future.
 For more information on the conference, click here.

 The Frantz Fanon Lifetime Achievement Award

 Dr. Samir Amin is without question one of our great living thinkers not only of political economy and theory from the global south but also of emancipatory social change.
 The Caribbean Philosophical Association (CPA) is awarding him the Frantz Fanon Lifetime Achievement Award for this work, which the committee members agree is canonical in what has become known as theories from the global south.

 World-renowned sociologist, philosopher, political economist, and Executive Editor of The C.L.R.
 James Journal Paget Henry, the first winner of the Frantz Fanon Award, and member of the Awards Committee comments: